jamesplease/two-rotations.js/README.md

 [![Dependency Status](https://david-dm.org/jmeas/two-rotations.js.svg)](https://david-dm.org/jmeas/two-rotations.js)
 [![devDependency Status](https://david-dm.org/jmeas/two-rotations.js/dev-status.svg)](https://david-dm.org/jmeas/two-rotations.js#info=devDependencies)

-A matrix for rotating vectors about two axes.
+Rotate vectors about two axes.

 ### Motivation

-In three dimensions, there are three possible rotations – one about each axis.
-In many visualizations, a combination of rotations about two axes is particularly important.
+In three dimensions, there are three possible rotations: one about each axis.
+In many visualizations, a combination of rotations about two of these axes is particularly important.
 This is because these visualizations allow users to rotate the object about two axes by dragging the mouse.

 #### Vectors